SRET Cash-Secured Put Strategy

 What is a cash-secured put on SRET?

 A cash-secured put on SRET is the cash-secured put strategy applied to SRET (etf).
 The strategy is structurally neutral to slightly bullish: A cash-secured put sells an out-of-the-money put while holding cash equal to the strike-times-100 obligation, keeping the premium when the underlying stays above the strike.
-With SRET etf trading near $22.16, the strikes shown on this page are snapped to the nearest listed SRET chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SRET etf at $22.41 on the most recent close, the strikes shown on this page are snapped to the nearest listed SRET chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SRET cash-secured put max profit and max loss calculated?